deepCeadeus/pokeemerald-modern-oras-R/README.md

 # ✨CHANGES FROM BASE MODERN EMERALD

-### Project Goals
-This fork aims to make Modern Emerald feel more like a “Generation 3.5” experience while preserving the spirit of Pokémon Emerald.

 **TL;DR:** Use Heart Scales (Fallarbor) and go to the Ability Trainer (Lilycove).
-Weather is back (including hail + Ice Body).
+Weather is back on the menu (including hail + Ice Body).
+Weather Buffs for Hail and Sandstorm.
 Some abilities were added or tuned.
 Several moves were reworked/added.
 Elemental Fangs were added back, including **Night Slash**, **U-Turn/Volt Switch**, and **Roost**. **Sucker Punch** was added. **Prankster-style moves** now exist as move effects (granting +1 priority) instead of adding the Prankster ability.
 Signature moves were restored for **Wyrdeer, Farigiraf, Dundunsparce, Kleavor,** and **Annihilape**.
 There is a table for Judgment/Hidden Power IV's towards bottom of this README.

+### Project Goals
+My goal is make Modern Emerald feel more like a “Generation 3.5” experience while preserving the spirit of Pokémon Emerald.

 Key goals include:
 - Strengthening underperforming types, especially Bug and Steel.
 - Giving Pokémon clearer identities through ability and movepool changes.
 - Preserving compatibility with the original games whenever practical.
 - Adding selected Generation IV mechanics and Pokémon while maintaining a cohesive Gen III feel.
 - Keeping changes organized and easy to port to other Modern Emerald–based projects.
+(HOPEFULLY)

 ---

 ## Quality of Life & Compatibility

-### Selectable Shiny Rates
+### Selectable Shiny Rates (LESS GRIND)
 Players can choose one of the following shiny odds:
 - 1/16
 - 1/32